Amid signing day chaos, SEC powers grab top recruits

 A bunch of Southeastern Conference schools along with venerable programs like Ohio State and Texas are at or near the top of the national recruiting rankings.

-The three-day December signing period opened on Wednesday and Texas A&M went into the evening with the lead according to the 247Sports Composite rankings of the recruiting wars.
+The three-day December signing period opened Wednesday, with Texas A&M finishing the day with the lead according to the 247Sports Composite rankings.

 Aggies coach Jimbo Fisher put together his fourth straight top-10 class.
 Alabama, which won nine of the previous 11 recruiting titles, was No. 2.
 Georgia was No. 3, marking the fifth straight year the Bulldogs have been in the top five.